 The good news for the IT industry is that CO2 emissions from use of their products is relatively low.
 Computer manufacturers have clearly done a good job in making their products more energy efficient.
 The issue now is to ensure that making them is less costly to the environment.
 Like the car manufacturers, they have a big target to aim at, even if it’s a very different one.
 The irony is that when they start to do a better job in reducing emissions on the manufacturing side, emissions from use will increase proportionately.
 By the same token, the proportion of emissions reduced through reuse will also decrease overall.

 Whatever happens, decreasing CO2 emissions in the manufacturing process for desktop PCs, laptops and monitors, is still the best way to reduce the overall figure for emissions.
-Short of not making them all.
+Short of not making them at all.

 © All rights reserved